 It’s understandable that you are energy-depleted by fulfilling your important duties and responsibilities.

 If you don’t want to reject your partner constantly, learn to balance your priorities.
 If you can afford to hire a babysitter once a week or every two weeks, then find one and go out on a date with you partner.
 Sex is part of nurturing your relationship

 , so you must not take it for granted.

 Long working hours, demanding jobs and family can stress you out and make your sex life suffer.
 Stress affects the libido in many ways.
 You tend to overeat when you’re stressed, and this could lead to weight gain.

 Most importantly, stress triggers the release of the hormone, cortisol.
 Your body needs cortisol, but only in little amounts.
 Your body will produce high levels of cortisol when stressed.
-If this happens constantly, cortisol can suppress your sex hormones, and eventually will lead to libido loss.
+If this happens constantly, cortisol can suppress your sex hormones

 Estrogen levels may decrease due to aging or health conditions that affect its production.